affederaffe/CustomPlatforms/README.md

 ## Installation
 ### Easy Method

-* Ensure you have the latest verion of ModAssistant https://github.com/Assistant/ModAssistant/releases
+* Ensure you have the latest verion of [BeatSaberModManager](https://github.com/affederaffe/BeatSaberModManager/releases) or [ModAssistant](https://github.com/Assistant/ModAssistant/releases)
 * Launch the mod installer
 * Select the checkbox for Custom Platforms
 * Click Install